AuthGuard/DocsSite/docs/deployment.md

 2. Just keep them defined in the prod environment and proceed as usual.

 ## Deploying the Server
+There are two options for deploying AuthGuard: as a container, as a normal process.
+In this example we will explain the latter since deploying it as a container is just like any other container.
+However, you will still need the environment variables.
 The pre-requisites for this example are:
 1. You are deploying to a Linux machine
 2. You have JRE or JDK installed (11+)
 3. You have systemd running